When an SMS text message arrives to an Inbound phone number, it is routed on to a single User as an email message.

 - Reply to SMS sent from your Infusionsoft Campaign.
 An Inbound SMS message is sent as a reply to an SMS sent automatically from your Infusionsoft Campaign, using the Campaign SMS add-on.
 The SMS “conversation” begins with an automatic SMS sent by your campaign via turboDial to a Contact, then continues when the Contact sends a reply and turboDial routes that reply to a User in your team.

 Inbound SMS Routing for Cases 1-3

 The first 3 of those Inbound SMS message types are routed to the email address for a User according to the following prioritized criteria:

-- User assigned using previous SMS.
-First, if the Inbound SMS is from a number that is found for a Contact in Infusionsoft, then that Contact record is checked to see if an SMS was previously sent from turboDial to that Contact.
-If yes, then the Inbound SMS is forwarded by email to the User assigned to the turboDial SMS Note record created for the previous SMS.
-This is the most common case.
+- User assigned using previous SMS (This is the most common case).
+First, if the Inbound SMS is from a number that is found for a Contact in Infusionsoft, then that Contact record is checked to see if an Outbound SMS was previously sent from turboDial to that Contact.
+If yes, then the Inbound SMS is forwarded by email to the User assigned to the turboDial SMS Note record created for the Outbound SMS.

 - User assigned using previous Call Note record.
 Second, if there is no previous SMS sent from turboDial to that Contact, then the Contact record is checked to see if a Call was previously made with turboDial to that Contact.
 If yes, then the Inbound SMS is forwarded by email to the User assigned to the turboDial Call Note record created for the phone call.